 Offering strong customer service these days is a critical piece of doing business.
 As competition continues to rise, presenting the best service possible could be the very thing that makes or breaks a business.
 Did you know a whopping 78 percent of consumers "have bailed on a transaction" or walked away from a purchase they intended to make due to a bad customer service experience?

 The Internet has globalized many markets and has increased the level of competitors in any given market.
-If a customer is not happy with the service he or she has received, that patron will quickly move to the competitor that offers better service.
+If a customer is not happy with the service received, that patron will quickly move to a competitor offering better service.
 In some cases, even if a company’s product is superior, a customer may turn to the provider he or she trusts more to offer solid customer service (and might even be willing to sacrifice a bit on quality to get it).

 10 Tips for Offering Good Customer Service

 1. Listen to Your Customer